A Princeton University study found that people judge others within one tenth of a second of meeting them.

 19. Make or Buy Window Shutters

-If your listing doesn’t already have shutters, you can have them buy premade ones or build new ones with a contractor for less than you might expect.
+If your listing doesn’t already have shutters, you can buy pre-made ones or build new ones with a contractor for less than you might expect.
 Even though they’ll be purely decorative, they’re a great way to break up the monotony of the exterior of a home.
 I wish more builders would add them.

 20. Create a Front Yard Seating or Gardening Area